 “Visiting Scholar” is an official University designation, which extends the privileges of the University to scholars established in their fields who wish to be in residence at Stanford for a limited period of time (usually from 3 months up to a year).
 This is a courtesy appointment for scholars with a Ph.D. or equivalent degree, and it carries no Stanford salary support; those who are still working toward a Ph.D. must apply for Visiting Researcher (student) status.
 Visiting Scholars are expected to obtain their own support from their own universities, grants, or other sources.
-If this external support is designated as postdoctoral support, please contact our Student Services Manager about how to proceed since the application process differs slightly from that described below.
+If this external support is designated as postdoctoral support, please contact our Student Services Manager (Jeanne Su) about how to proceed since the application process differs slightly from that described below.

 Application Procedure and Deadlines